Royalville Communications, Inc produces:

 - ✅ Visual Analysis Writing Guide

-- 📑 Example & Citation Tips
+- 📑 Visual Analysis Example

-🎨 What Is a Visual Analysis?The primary objective of visual analysis is to understand an artwork better by examining the visual elements.
-There are two types of visual analysis: formal and contextual. - A formal analysis focuses on artwork elements such as texture, color, size, and line.
+- A formal analysis focuses on artwork elements such as texture, color, size, and line.
 It aims to organize visual information and translate it into words.
 A formal analysis doesn’t interpret the piece.

 - Unlike formal analysis, contextual analysis’ primary goal is to connect artwork to its purpose or meaning within a culture.
 A contextual analysis includes formal analysis.
 Additionally, it discusses an artwork’s social purpose and significance.

 Usually, students deal with formal visual analysis.
 Before starting to work on your essay, make sure to ask your professor whether to include contextual analysis or not.
-The Purpose of Analyzing ImagesWhy is visual analysis important?
-What does it help to learn?
-There are several things that visual analysis helps with: - It allows students to enhance their appreciation of art.

 - It enables students to develop the ability to synthesize information.